compass Explore next steps to improve your mental health. Get mental health help

 Psychotherapy, also known as talk therapy, is one of the best ways to help people with attachment issues.

 For children with attachment disorders, treatment with a mental health professional is also the most effective route.
-This type therapy may also seek to involve their primary caregiver in an effort to help balance and strengthen the relationship between them and their child.
+This type of therapy may involve their primary caregiver to help balance and strengthen the relationship between them and their child.

 Adults with attachment issues will benefit from meeting with a mental health professional, specifically attachment therapy or couples therapy.
 A psychotherapist will be able to lead you through the process of facing your inner child and repairing lingering damage from your childhood that may be affecting your ability to have healthy relationships.